WHAT IS FAIR?

 Reading is a challenge for the child. — Enlarge print.

-The child is easily distracted. — Remove clutter from desk.
+The child is easily distracted. — Remove clutter from the desk.

 The child is overwhelmed by work. — Have frequent, short breaks.